February 20, 2023 - Business IntelligenceData Analytics

 • Faster insights: real-time processing streamlines the immediate flow of information to the end user, allowing them to drive business decision-making.

-Moreover, many new cutting-edge products from innovators like AnswerRocket, The Analytics OS (Pyramid v2020), Qlik Sense, TIBCO Spotfire, QBO, and Sisy have made analytical work faster and more efficient.
+Many new cutting-edge products from innovators like AnswerRocket, The Analytics OS (Pyramid v2020), Qlik Sense, TIBCO Spotfire, QBO, and Sisy have made analytical work faster and more efficient.

 • Timelines: The denser the data to analyze, the more time it will take to integrate the different devices using and reporting the data.